The Town Houses

 Tenants from 1838 onwards

 There are no records of occupants prior to 1838.
-It is possible to compile a list of tenants after that date, although it is not complete and individuals cannot be assigned to particular cottages.
-There is a query around the 1881 and 1891 Census data, as there seem to be too many tenants!
+It is possible to compile a list of tenants after that date, although it is not complete and generally individuals cannot be assigned to specific cottages.

 This is a listing of heads of households and does not show members of their families, resident with them.